nguyenttleo/TwitConnect4/README.md

 TwitConnect4 utilizes the Twitter API and game logic to create a bot that facilitates Connect 4 gameplay on Twitter.
 The project consists of the following files:

-- `main.py`: This file contains the main logic for interacting with the Twitter API and handling user commands.This file also implements the game logic and functions for Connect 4.
+- `main.py`: This file contains the main logic for interacting with the Twitter API and handling user commands.
+- `game.py`: This file implements the game logic and functions for Connect 4.
+- `gameboard.txt`: This file stores the current state of the game board.
+- `gamenumber.txt`: This file keeps track of the number of games played.
+- `newboard.txt`: This file contains the representation of a new game board.

 ## How to Play